-Applicants seeking admission to the Middle Level Authorization program must hold an approved bachelor's degree from an accredited college or university, with a minimum GPA of 3.0.
+Applicants seeking admission to the Preliminary Administrative License program must hold an approved master's degree such as a master of arts in teaching (MAT) degree from an accredited college or university, with a minimum GPA of 3.0.
+For applicants with an undergraduate college degree only, the applicant must complete a master's or higher degree including the approved Preliminary Administrative License program.
 In addition, applicants must complete the following to be considered for admission to the program:

-Educational Foundations and Leadership application form and application fee
+Administrative License application and application fee